HN Mechanical Engineering Bundle (Pearson)

 U8 Mechanical Principles

-The aim of this unit is to introduce learners to the essential mechanical principles associated with engineering applications.
+The aim of this unit is to introduce students to the essential mechanical principles associated with engineering applications.

-On successful completion of this unit, learners will be able to explain the underlying principles, requirements and limitations of mechanical systems.
+On successful completion of this unit, students will be able to explain the underlying principles, requirements and limitations of mechanical systems.

 1. Identify solutions to problems within static mechanical systems.